brain11f/mean-stack-1/readme.md

-# Week Six - MEAN Stack I
+# Code Fellows Week Six Project - MEAN Stack I

-Last week we focussed on JavaScript basics.
-This week we're going to build up a function web application.
-You'll be expected to build on knowledge you've already learned (semantic HTML, Sass instead of CSS, in addition to all of the Angular work we'll be doing) and produce a "production-ready" blog for your assignment this week.
+## Brian Finck, Chris Holt, & Alina To

-We want this assignment to feel like a 'week on the job.'
-And by that we mean, we will provide a completed comp and an expected outcome specification.
-It is up to you to deliver on this project specification.
+Our team built a functional blog CRUD web application prototype with the application of MEAN Stack.
+The completed blog is production-ready.
+The user can create, read, update, and delete blog posts from the application.
+There are three different views: A list of all available blog posts, a detail view of a specific blog post, and a form view to add/edit a blog post.

-## The Comp
+For the back-end, we implemented a Node Express server and MongoDB.
+We used Mongoose as our MongoDB object modeling tool, and Body-Parser as our JSON parsing middleware.
+Chrome extension Postman was used to test the server.js.
+A schema for a blog post was created using Mongoose.

-You can download the view that you are to complete [here](https://github.com/SEA-Design-Dev/mean-stack-1/tree/master/comps).
-It is provided as a Photoshop format, if you do not have access to Photoshop, other applications like Pixelmator are able to open these layered files as well.
+For the front-end, we implemented Angular, Sass, and semantic HTML.
+We produced and tested our completed web responsive prototype, ready for desktop and mobile views, based on a provided [comp](https://github.com/SEA-Design-Dev/mean-stack-1/tree/master/comps).
+The production of the prototype and CRUD application used best practices in coding HTML/CSS/Sass/JavaScript.

-## The spec
+## Resources Used

-As a product owner, I need a functional prototype of the application.
-The final prototype must be visible in a desktop browser.
+1. Function from Web Design Weekly article on converting Px to Em.
+Wanted to limit excess dependencies when not needed, so avoided adding Bourbon and others (http://web-design-weekly.com/snippets/converts-pixels-to-ems-with-sass/)

-Prototype is to use best practices in coding HTML/CSS as there is the potential that some or all of the code will made it into production.
+1. Font Family Function inspired by map-get article for map-get inception for colors by Jake Albaugh (http://codepen.io/jakealbaugh/post/using-sass-functions-to-access-complex-variable-maps)

-Aside from images as content, all visual assets should be produced via CSS or typography.
-The only background image asset allowed will be the main page header.
+1. Found limitTo in Angular Docs when searching for a way to show partial text.
+Found concatenation idea from Nicholas Mandel (https://nicholasmandel.wordpress.com/2014/12/18/limit-characters-displayed-in-text-with-angular/);

-The user should be able to create, read, update, and delete blog posts from the application.
-There should be at least two different views - one a list of available blog posts, the other a detail view of the blog post.
-You do not need to worry about authentication or user management for this assignment.
+## From the original assignment readme.md:
 ### Requirements

 1. Semantically correct HTML is required as this will be the model for prod app integration